BenjaminWills/programming-notes/LLM_prompt_egineering/promt_engineering.md

 The description is intended for furniture retailers, so should be technical in nature and focus on the materials the product is constructed from.
+The decription should be at most 50 words.

 At the end of the description, include every 7-character Product ID in the technical specification.